-Term Definition Personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: a. whether the information or opinion is true or not; andb. whether the information or opinion is recorded in a material form or not.
-Prize money The monetary prize made available by the Commonwealth of Australia to prize recipients under the program.
-Prize recipient An individual that has been awarded a Science Teaching Prize.
-Program Delegate A manager within the department with responsibility for administering the program.
-Program funding or Program funds The funding made available by the Commonwealth for the program.
+Term Definition prize recipient An individual awarded a Science Teaching Prize.
+Program Delegate A manager within the department with responsibility for administering the program. program funding or program funds The funding made available by the Commonwealth for the program.
 Science Prizes Collectively refers to the five science and innovation prizes: the Prime Minister's Prize for Science the Prime Minister's Prize for Innovation the Frank Fenner Prize for Life Scientist of the Year the Malcolm McIntosh Prize for Physical Scientist of the Year, and the Prize for New Innovators.
 Science Teaching Prizes Refers to the two science teaching prizes: Prime Minister's Prize for Excellence in Science Teaching in Primary Schools Prime Minister's Prize for Excellence in Science Teaching in Secondary Schools.
-Science Teaching Prizes Committee The body by the same name established by the Program Delegate to consider and assess eligible applications and make recommendations to the Minister for prizes under the program.
-Supporter An individual identified by the nominator as someone who will support the nomination.
+Science Teaching Prizes Committee The body by the same name established by the Program Delegate to consider and assess eligible nominations and make recommendations to the Minister for prizes under the program. supporter An individual identified by the nominator as someone who will support the nomination.
 The supporter's role is to provide independent views on the nominee's achievements against the assessment criteria.